 To open the Sympli plugin in Photoshop, go to the menu and click on Windows → Extensions → Sympli.
 To open the Sympli plugin in Sketch, go to the menu and click on Plugins → Sympli → Export to Sympli.
 Alternatively, you can access the Sympli plugin for Sketch using the keyboard shortcut, ⌘ + Y.

 When exporting to Sympli, you can choose to select one or multiple artboards; if you don’t make a selection, all the artboards will be exported.
 You also have the option to either upload to an existing project or to a new project.
 Should you choose to create a new project, you’ll see a pop-up asking you to name your project and select the appropriate platform and resolution.
 You can read more about selecting the right platform and resolution for Photoshop and Sketch under “Projects and resolutions in Sympli explained.”

 Creating a new project in the Sympli plugins for Photoshop and Sketch

 Once the desired artboards have been uploaded, there will be a pop-up prompting designers to invite developers either through a sharing link or through email:

-After exporting your artboards, you can invite collaborators directly in Photoshop and Sketch
+After exporting your artboards, you can invite collaborators directly from your design tool.

 Sharing in Sympli: Simple and Secure